openshift/machine-config-operator/docs/MachineConfiguration.md

 ### KernelArguments

 This extends the host's kernel arguments.
 Use this for e.g. [nosmt](https://access.redhat.com/solutions/rhel-smt).
+As of the time of this writing (OpenShift 4.2 development), you can set this field for "day 2" configuration once a cluster has been created.
+However, it will cause problems to set this in [install-time MachineConfig objects](https://github.com/openshift/installer/blob/master/docs/user/customization.md#install-time-customization-for-machine-configuration).
+Further, changing this will incur an extra reboot when adding workers to a cluster.
+For more information, see [this issue](https://github.com/openshift/machine-config-operator/issues/798).
+It is currently planned to fix this for OpenShift 4.3.

 ### FIPS

 This allows to enable/disable [FIPS mode](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/security_guide/chap-federal_standards_and_regulations).
 If any of the configuration has FIPS enabled, it'll be set.
+A similar restriction applies to this as for `KernelArguments` above.

 ### OSImageURL